KSchoenleber/urbs/doc/implementdoc/equ-commodity.rst

 :math:`\delta_{t,tt,yvc}^\text{down}` in site :math:`v` and support timeframe :math:`y` of demand commodity :math:`c` in time step :math:`t` is limited by the DSM maximal downshift per hour :math:`\overline{K}_{yvc}^\text{down}`, multiplied by the length of the time steps :math:`\Delta t`.
+The mathematical explanation of this rule is given in :ref:`theory-dsm`.

 In script ``dsm.py`` the constraint DSM downward rule is defined by the following code fragment: